zzy1127/DataFlow-Doc/docs/en/notes/guide/pipelines/PDFVQAExtractPipeline.md

     max_workers=100,
 )
 ```
-and set MinerU backend ('vlm-vllm-engine' or 'vlm-transformers') and LLM max token length (recommended not to exceed 128000 to avoid LLM forgetting details):
+and set MinerU backend ('vlm-vllm-engine' or 'vlm-transformers') and LLM max token length (recommended not to exceed 128000 to avoid LLM forgetting details).
+**Caution: The pipeline was only tested with the `vlm` backend; compatibility with the `pipeline` backend is uncertain due to format differences.
+Using the `vlm` backend is recommended.**
+The `vlm-vllm-engine` backend requires GPU support.
 ```python
 self.vqa_extractor = VQAExtractor(
             llm_serving=self.llm_serving,